Last Updated on March 22, 2023 by Corinne Schmitt

 I love Instant Pot recipes because they make dinner time less stressful.
 Unlike a slow cooker, I don’t have to be thinking about dinner before breakfast.
 And unlike a stovetop meal, I don’t have to babysit the dish as it’s cooking.

 This Instant Pot Orange Chicken is a favorite in my house because of its deliciously sweet, tangy flavor.
-Served with Instant Pot White Rice with some mixed vegetables, it’s a quick and easy weeknight meal.
+Served with Instant Pot White Rice with some mixed vegetables, it’s a quick and easy weeknight meal, just like my Instant Pot Butter Chicken.

 How to Make Instant Pot Orange Chicken